pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 ## Virtual Environments at CERN with Acc-Py

-The BE/CO [Acc-Py][acc-py]{target=_blank} distribution at CERN (at `/acc/local/share/python/acc-py/base/pro`) allows one to create Python virtual environments immediately configured for internal CERN index and apps.
+The BE/CO [Acc-Py][acc-py]{target=_blank .cern_internal} distribution at CERN (at `/acc/local/share/python/acc-py/base/pro`) allows one to create Python virtual environments immediately configured for internal CERN index and apps.
 `Acc-Py` is the official way to manage one's Python environments at CERN for the foreseeable future.

 However, because of how Python virtual environments work, the `python` executable in such a virtual environment is a symlink to the `Acc-Py` distribution's Python executable.